 - A copy of J-2's and J-1's forms I-94.

 - A copy of the J-1's and J-2's form DS-2019.

-- A letter from the J-2 to the USCIS Texas Service Center requesting employment authorization, telling why the J-2 wishes to work, and stating that money from the employment will not be used to support the J-1 spouse or parent.
-(A sample letter is available on this webpage)
+- A letter from the J-2 to USCIS requesting employment authorization, telling why the J-2 wishes to work, and stating that money from the employment is not needed to support the J-1 or the J-2 (s) (A sample letter).